Germany's far-right AfD: Moderate co-leader Meuthen gives up, spelling victory for radical fringe | DW | 11.10.2021

 Meuthen long attempted to push back against the far-right extremists in the party, sometimes initiating expulsion proceedings against politicians who expressed racist views.

-But he failed to remove Höcke — partly because other prominent AfD figures, including the Weidel, Chrupalla and former party co-leader Alexander Gauland argued the group is vital for the party to maintain its far-right voter base.
+But he failed to remove Höcke — partly because other prominent AfD figures, including Weidel, Chrupalla and former party co-leader Alexander Gauland, argued that the group is vital for the party to maintain its far-right voter base.
 Gauland once described Höcke as "the center of the party."

 The AfD also tends to be strongest in areas where populations are shrinking.
 It is often labeled a "protest party," the voice of those who feel "left behind" by western Germany and what it calls the political "elites" in Berlin.